 - They use a candlestick close above the high as a stop level.

 When you day trade, you’re buying and selling a stock multiple times a day.
 Day trading requires you to be fast and precise.
 If you’re not, you could lose on a trade.

 The intraday charts along with technical indicators have the buy and sell signals and move much faster.
 So whether you’re trading penny stocks or the larger cap stocks, you need to be able to spot patterns quickly.

-Swing trading is different.
+Swing trading strategies are different.
 When you’re swing trading you’re holding a stock at least overnight.
 Swing trades typically last 3-6 days up to 2 weeks.
-The daily chart is the best chart to use when looking t0 make a swing trade.
+The daily chart is the best chart to use when looking to make a swing trade.

 Because you’re holding for a longer period of time you want to see the patterns forming on a larger scale.
 Bearish candlesticks will tell you whether to go long and buy call options as well as going short and buy put options.